 I developed an approach I call Mindfulness-Based REBT, which means we become aware of our thoughts, feelings and behaviors moment-to-moment.
 I also use a variety of trauma-informed approaches as sometimes things have happened in our lives that make it hard to get a handle on what is going on with us, including our tendency to use alcohol, drugs or other addictive behaviors.
 I believe recovery requires healing and I want to help you pursue that path.

 Please note that at this time I am only accepting new clients

-who are active in their addictive behaviors, or in continuous recover for less than 1 year.
+who are active in their addictive behaviors, or in early recovery (2 years abstinent or less).

 "Men are not disturbed by events but by the views they hold of those events."

 I grew up with the Golden Rule: Treat others the way you want to be treated yourself.
 We all come from many different backgrounds and walks of life, but we human beings have much in common.
 We develop addictions.
 We have things that have happened to us that impact our Here and Now existence.
 But based on the Golden Rule, my commitment to you is that I will do everything I possibly can to help you heal, grow and learn to thrive.

 I want to help you work on your addictions

 Contact me today to learn more and book a session.

 I am a licensed drug and alcohol counselor